-Deep work as defined by Cal Newport in his best selling book, Deep Work: Rules for Focused Success in a Distracted World is a concept born out of the difficulty many people have today in handling distractions caused by the boom in digital communications.
+Deep work, as defined by author and professor Cal Newport in his best selling book, Deep Work: Rules for Focused Success in a Distracted World, is a concept born out of the difficulty many people have today in handling distractions caused by the boom in digital communications.

-Deep work prevents us from reacting by scheduling time for focused work where we turn off all our notifications and devices for an hour or two and sit down in a quiet place undisturbed to focus on work that matters.
+Deep work prevents us from reacting by scheduling time for focused work where we turn off all our notifications and devices for an hour or two and sit down in a quiet place, undisturbed, to focus on work that matters.
 It allows us to focus without distraction as we practice moments of digital minimalism.

-It does work and it is something I have been using for years when I need to get a book finished or I have an important project to complete.
-Two hours set aside for planned focused work puts me in a position to get my projects completed on time and to a high level of quality.
+It works, and it is something I have been using for years when I need to get a book finished or I have an important project to complete.
+Time spent on planned focused work puts me in a position to get my projects completed on time and with high quality.

-There are many benefits to deep work.
-Here are my seventeen favourite ways deep work can help you to become much more productive and effective with your time and your work.
+There are many benefits of deep work.
+Here are my favorite ways deep work can help you to become much more productive and effective with your time and your work.

-How often have you received a text message saying “did you get my email?”
-This is one of the biggest time wastes there is.
+How often have you received a text message saying, “Did you get my email?”
+Checking emails is one of the biggest time wasters there is.
 Just looking at a message like that takes your focus away from what is important.

 The refocusing time is estimated to be anywhere between three and twenty-one minutes.
-Turning off your notifications stops these unnecessary interruptions and allows you to focus on what is important—your work.
+Turning off your notifications stops these unnecessary interruptions and allows you to focus on your work without the effects of attention residue.

 When we allow all these distractions to enter our life, we find there is little to no time for thinking.
 And yet, thinking is an important ingredient if we want to produce quality work.